reviewboard/reviewboard/docs/manual/extending/extensions/rbext.rst

 .. option:: --app

-   A Django app label to enable in your test environemnt.
+   A Django app label to enable in your test environment.
 This can be specified multiple times.

    This can be combined with :option:`--extension` and :option:`--module`.